 - Practise talking to strangers about simple things like asking for directions, comparing products when you’re both staring at the shelf in the supermarket, or asking for a recommendation for a local café or restaurant.

 - Practise smiling when you talk.
 This will put the other person at ease and then they will help the conversation along more.

 - Prepare follow-up questions.
 For example, if someone comments at the bus stop that the bus is very late, don’t just agree – ask them how often they get that bus, if they live locally, what they think of the area.

 - Have a specific focus that is not about you.
 This could be aiming to find out as much as you can about the other person’s job, or interests, or goals.
 Or it could be to make the other person feel comfortable and happy.

 - Arrange active dates that are not just sitting opposite each other in a café, bar or restaurant.
 Go for a walk or to a gallery so you can talk about what you see and focus on learning new things.

 - Prepare some questions in advance.
-You can use my 100 questions (purchase them here), either just printed as a list, or put them in an envelope on separate pieces of paper and pick them at random to make it more fun.
+You can use my 140 dating questions (purchase them here for only £5), either just printed as a list, or put them in an envelope on separate pieces of paper and pick them at random to make it more fun.
 Remember the focus should be on finding out if the person is right for you, not on you making a good impression.

 Here are some good simple ones, with follow-up questions: